pmonks/CLJ-2253/README.md

 ## Usage

-The functionality is provided by a single namespace, `CLJ-2253`, that will work its hacky magic as soon as its loaded.
+The functionality is provided by a single namespace, `CLJ-2253`, that will work its hacky magic as soon as it's loaded.

 Require it in the REPL (incl. a `lein try` REPL):